cj-mills/christianjmills-quarto/posts/openvino-unity-plugin/part-1/index.md

 ---
-categories:
-- openvino
-- style_transfer
-- tutorial
-- unity
+title: OpenVINO Plugin for Unity Tutorial Pt.1
 date: 2021-7-6
-description: This post covers the prerequisite software that need to be installed and how to convert a pretrained model from ONNX format to the OpenVINO Intermediate Representation format.
+image: /images/empty.gif
+title-block-categories: false
+layout: post
+toc: false
 hide: false
-layout: post
 search_exclude: false
-title: OpenVINO Plugin for Unity Tutorial Pt.1
-toc: false
+description: This post covers the prerequisite software that need to be installed and how to convert a pretrained model from ONNX format to the OpenVINO Intermediate Representation format.
+categories: [openvino, style_transfer, tutorial, unity]

 ---